Offenbach am Main: Public transport

 Exemptions are routes 103, 107 and 120 which run every 30 minutes.
-Although number 103 and 120 buses share most of their route, creating a 15-minute headway on the shared section in downtown Offenbach.
+Number 103 and 120 buses share most of their route, creating a 15-minute headway on the shared section in downtown Offenbach.
 Those two routes also connect the city of Offenbach with its surrounding towns, Frankfurt am Main, Mühlheim am Main and Obertshausen.

 Out of all municipal bus services the number 101 bus is the most frequented route.
 It runs every 7 or 8 minutes Mondays through Fridays.
 Service on the other most frequented routes (104 and 105) is also increased to a 7/8-minute headway during rush hours.

 In addition to the municipal bus services there are regional buses that serve the city.
 Two express bus routes connect Offenbach to the city of Langen (route X83) and Bad Vilbel (X97).
 Other services are the number OF-30 bus to Heusenstamm, the 41 bus to Fechenheim as well as the 551 to Gravenbruch, Enkheim and Bad Vilbel.

 Regional trains stop at the Offenbach Central Station in the city's center.
 The station is on the Frankfurt-Hanau main line which is one of railway with the most traffic in Germany.
 Mostly hourly service for Wächsersbach, Fulda, Würzburg and Erbach call at the Offenbach Central Station.

 There is no long-distance train service at central station, although many high-speed trains pass through on their way from Frankfurt to Munich, Berlin or Hamburg.

 The station lost most of its importance when the suburban trains were re-routed through the newly build tunnel beneath Berliner Straße.
-Nonetheless a train ride from Offenbach Central Station to Frankfurt Central Station takes only ten minutes which makes it a much-appreciated route for commuters.
+Nonetheless a train ride from Offenbach Central Station to Frankfurt Central Station takes only ten minutes.